collective/collective.contentrules.mustread/README.rst

 If you want your users to get notified again some days before the deadline, you'll want to `Setup a reminder`_.

+You can also `Setup an expiration notification`_ (an email report of missed read requests - which documents have missed requests and which users did not read the document).

 There is a csv export (`@@read-statistic-csv`) that lists all mustread records (useful as audit-log or doing advanced spreadsheet-magic).

 ..
 XXX add action for this view (in portal level?)